 You can click on any entry in the event log to learn more about the recorded event.

-This opens the event detail view which is described below.
+This opens the event details view which is described below.

 |2||Event type||The event type of the recorded event.|